shinshu-alps/rtl8852cu-20240510/README.md

 your specific situation.

 - Security: Set WPA2-AES or WPA2/WPA3 mixed or WPA3.
 Do not set WPA2
 mixed mode or WPA or TKIP.
+Some clients may not work well with WPA2/WPA3 mixed.

 - Channel width for 2.4 GHz: Set 20 MHz fixed width.
 Do not use 40 MHz or 20/40 automatic.